 Chapin Pond

-If you hope to catch chain pickerel, largemouth bass, white perch, yellow perch, or bluegill, Chapin Pond, otherwise known as Haviland Pond, is a perfect spot to cast your line.
+If you hope to catch chain pickerel, largemouth bass, white perch, yellow perch, or bluegill, Chapin Pond, also known as Haviland Pond, is a perfect spot to cast your line.
 This warm-water reservoir sits north of where Route 21 intersects with the Massachusetts Turnpike.
 Although there is a paved launch ramp, you will find ample parking at the Ludlow town beach.

 Norton Reservoir